 In addition to the cost of the settlements as well as the judgments rendered against FedEx Ground, the company has incurred very considerable legal fees for its own lawyers defending these legal proceedings around the country.
 Few businesses can afford to defend themselves against a rash of lawsuits or afford to pay multi-million dollar judgments and settlements.

 How can a business, which makes use of independent contractors, avoid or minimize independent contractor misclassification liability?
 As noted in my White Paper, there are alternatives that businesses can take to avoid or minimize such misclassification liability, including restructuring, re-documenting, and re-implementing their business models; voluntary or government-sponsored reclassification; or redistribution of independent contractor through the use of a workforce management or staffing firm.

 Most businesses built on an independent contractor model or that use a substantial number of 1099ers prefer to maintain their business model by opting for the first alternative: restructuring their independent contractor relationships to enhance compliance with applicable state and federal labor, tax, and employee benefit laws.
-This alternative can be accomplished through the use of a process such as IC Diagnostics™, that has been developed, refined, and improved over a period of over four years, using proprietary diagnostic tools to assess the level of compliance and guide the restructuring, re-documentation, and re-implementation to minimize exposure to liability under various federal and state laws.
+This alternative can be accomplished through the use of a process such as IC Diagnostics™, that has been developed, refined, and improved over a period of over four years, using comprehensive diagnostic tools to assess the level of compliance and guide the restructuring, re-documentation, and re-implementation to minimize exposure to liability under various federal and state laws.

-The same proprietary tools used to enhance independent contractor compliance are also key tools used in defending administrative and court challenges to a company’s worker classifications.
+The same tools used to enhance independent contractor compliance are also key tools used in defending administrative and court challenges to a company’s worker classifications.
 The cost of defense, however, typically far outweighs the cost of avoiding lawsuits in the first place.
 While businesses that operate with an enhanced level of independent contractor compliance cannot completely avoid scrutiny by governmental regulators and plaintiffs’ class action counsel, it is a given that the higher the level of compliance, the less likelihood that the business be subject to legal challenges at all.